 2003 Bowman Chrome Draft Parallels: X-Fractors /130, Gold Refractors /50

 2003 Robinson Cano Bowman Heritage RC #210 (buy on eBay)

 The third addition to this list is the 2003 Bowman Heritage Robinson Cano rookie card.
 At the time, Bowman Heritage was still a pretty underrated set.
 This card is still readily available and can be picked up easily.

-The card features a portrait style picture of Robinson Cano with a big grin on his face.
-The image is framed by a fence knothole.
+The card features a portrait-style picture of Robinson Cano with a big grin on his face.
+A fence knothole frames the image.
 The black line at the bottom with his name and team contrasts really well and makes his name pop off the card.
 This card screams vintage and that is why we love it.

 The 2003 Robinson Cano Bowman Heritage RC could easily be in the running for the best looking rookie card of Robinson Cano

 With these older cards, it does become somewhat important to have these in a high grade in order to preserve the value.
 If you are a fan of Jeter-era Yankees teams this card is a great addition to your collection.
 There are also a few parallels of this card that look even better than the base.

 - 2003 Bowman Heritage #210

 - 2003 Topps Pristine #179